Wendy W. SmithPartner

 Member, American Bankruptcy Institute

-- Successfully appealed to the 9th Circuit to reverse the lower courts' rulings for the IRS on a $40 million tax liability, thereby creating a split from five other circuits on the same issue.
+- Successfully appealed to the 9th Circuit to discharge a $40 million personal-tax liability, thereby creating a split from five other circuits on the same issue.
 Hawkins v.
 Franchise Tax Board 769 F.3d 662 (9th Cir.
-2014) (pet. en. banc pending.)
+2014).

-- Defended the multi-party exchange of ten properties valued at $17 million from attack as a fraudulent conveyance by eliminating factual disputes with early discovery and winning on partial summary adjudication.
+- Defended multi-party exchange of ten properties from attack as a fraudulent conveyance with early discovery and partial summary adjudication.

-- Collaborated with Deleware counsel to successfully appeal to the Third Circuit Court of Appeal to preserve a client’s right to pursue relief under the Resource Conservation and Recovery Act (RCRA) for environmental contamination on property previously owned by the reorganized debtor.
+- Collaborated with Delaware counsel to successfully appeal to the Third Circuit Court of Appeal to preserve a client’s right to pursue relief under the Resource Conservation and Recovery Act (RCRA) for environmental contamination.
 In re Kaiser Aluminum Corp.
 386 Fed.
 Appx.
 201 (3rd Cir.
 2010).